 Phonics teaching is a vital part of our curriculum.
 At Whingate Primary School, we aim to teach children reading skills and provide a good foundation in spelling from the earliest opportunity.
-We understand that some children will need Phonics teaching input not just in Foundation Stage and Key Stage 1.
 We have worked hard to implement and train all staff in delivering Phonics.
 Phonics teaching involves introducing the children to the phonemes (letter sounds) and learning the skills of blending and segmenting words to read and write.

 We are really excited to introduce Read Write Inc Phonics across school in half term 2, as our new Phonics scheme.